Student Life Policies and Procedures

 - No street shoes are to be used on the track.
 Use the staging area at the entrance of the track to change into appropriate footwear.

-Weight Rooms: The weight room is supervised by the coaching staffs of the various sports teams, as well as student monitors.
+- Weight Rooms The weight room is supervised by the coaching staffs of the various sports teams, as well as student monitors.
 Free weights and other equipment are available in the Wellness Center.
 Special arrangements for its use by summer conference groups may be made through the Summer Conference Office.
 General hours are posted.
+For more information on the Wellness Center, see the Student Life section of this handbook.

-Individuals not associated with the University as students or employees may use the complex on a space available basis.
-Visitors must have their passes with them at all times while in the complex.
+- Individuals not associated with the University as students or employees may use the complex on a space available basis.
 Priority for use of the complex is listed at the beginning of these guidelines.
 While the University welcomes members of the community, visitors must bear in mind that students have first priority in the use of the complex.

 Definition and Approval of Campus Events